Skip Navigation

 Monday – Friday, 8:00a – 5:00p

-$75,000.00-$85,000.00 annually
+$70,000.00-$80,000.00 annually

 Benefits Eligible

-In-State Business Development Project Manager-Eastern KS/KC Metro-207887
+In-State Business Development Project Manager-Northeast Region-211701

 Position Summary:

 Delivers highly diverse, and sometimes complex business development programs administered by the State.
 Prepares and presents state and federal financing options and incentives for new and existing businesses.
-Serves as the Commerce business retention liaison in the Northwest Kansas Region.
+Serves as the Commerce business retention liaison in the Northeast Kansas Region.

 Job Responsibilities may include but are not limited to the following: